killinen/BrakeModule/README.md

 The software has been developed for the STM32F103 chip using the Arduino IDE, with some STM32Cube HAL functionality added.
 The previous version 0.2 of the board was based on the LGT8F328P board, which was designed to be compatible with the Arduino Nano, so there may be some legacy elements from that version (the old firmware is shown as BrakeModule_02.ino in the repository).

 Normally he charge pump is connected to the BOSCH control module, with the relays in the normally-closed mode.
 However, when a braking demand is detected in the 0x343 CAN message (BRK_CMD) from OPENPILOT, the BOSCH module is disconnected from the pump and the pump is instead controlled by a 15 kHz PWM signal from the power MOSFET, with the relays switched to the OFF position from the normally-closed mode.
 Additionally, the brake light signal lines are driven to produce correct HIGH (S_BLTS) and LOW (S_BLS) signals, indicating to the car that the brake pedal has been pressed.
 When BRK_CMD demand is no longer detected, first 12V line and ground (PWR MOSFET) will be disconnected from the pump and after 600 ms BOSCH control module is switch back inline with the pump.
-Also brakelight switch is turned OFF.
+Also brake light switch is turned OFF.
 This delay is because if the transition from pump activated with BrakeModule back to DSC module is too fast, BOSCH module will give error code.
-I think this is caused of pump still rotating (generating voltage to pump wires) and you will connect the pump to BOSCH module, modules feedback lines detects voltage at the pump when it shouldn't and gives an error or brake pressure is seen in brake circuit and brakelight switch is turned off.
+I think this is caused of pump still rotating (generating voltage to pump wires) and you will connect the pump to BOSCH module, modules feedback lines detects voltage at the pump when it shouldn't and gives an error or brake pressure is seen in brake circuit and brake light switch is turned off.

 The speed value (car_speed) is read from message 0x153 and sent to OPENPILOT as the ACC set speed when OPENPILOT is engaged (set_speed).
 <!---Following is depracated: The brake pedal state is read from message 0x329 (BRK_ST) and sent to OPENPILOT when there is no braking demand and the pedal press is detected in order to disengage OPENPILOT (BRK_ST_OP).--->